Kafū, aged forty-one.

 January 16th.

-I summoned the old woman from Sakuragi and consulted about removing the geisha Yaefuku from the registry to formally adopt her as my daughter.
+I invited the elderly woman from Sakuraki to consult about removing the courtesan Yaefuku from the registry and establishing her under the name of an adopted daughter.

-Being already aware that my remaining days were few, I had spared no mental effort concerning matters after death.
+I already knew my remaining life was not long and spared no mental effort concerning matters after death.

-Though my household was by no means wealthy, neither was it entirely destitute; therefore, last year when I visited a certain lawyer to inquire about estate disposal matters, I learned that when a household head dies without an heir, the closest blood relative among the kin succeeds to the headship.
+My household was by no means wealthy yet neither entirely destitute; therefore when last year I visited a certain lawyer and inquired about the disposition of my inheritance, I learned that upon the death of a household head with no heir, the headship would pass to the closest blood relative among the kin.

-If one wished to forcibly avoid this, there was no other path than to designate an adopted son or daughter during one’s lifetime—such was the counsel I received.
+If one were to insist on avoiding this, there would be no other way than to establish an adopted son or daughter during one's lifetime—such was the explanation given.

-The old woman of Sakuragi, having secretly investigated her background, found her to be an unforeseen burden—so much so that not only was she unfit to be an adopted daughter, but even caring for her as a mere geisha gave one pause.
+When the elderly woman from Sakuraki secretly investigated her background, she found her to be an unforeseen parasite—a woman of such standing that not only was she unfit to be an adopted daughter, but one might even question whether she could be managed merely as a courtesan.

-With a wry laugh at how people defy appearances, I let this matter remain secret.
+With a laugh at how people are not as they appear, I let the matter remain secret as it was.

 January 17th.